essen48183/FirePolicePensionCalc/README.md

 - **Data Persistence**: All settings automatically saved and restored

 ### Calculations
-- **Individual Pension Calculations**: Calculate benefits for fictional new hires
+- **Individual Pension Calculations**: Calculate benefits for a fictional new hire with configurable parameters
-- **System-Wide Calculations**: Aggregate calculations across all employees
+- **System-Wide Calculations**: Aggregate calculations across all employees using:
+  - Actual employee hire dates and ages
+  - Actual spouse age differences
+  - Individual retirement eligibility for each employee
+  - Years of service calculations based on actual employment data
+  - Aggregate city contributions and funding verification
 - **Actuarial Equivalence**: All pension options are actuarially equivalent to Option 1
 - **100% Funding Rule**: Ensures 100% of expected lifetime benefits available at retirement
 - **Verification**: Automatic verification that contributions are sufficient (80-120% funding range)

 ### Results Display
-- **Individual Results**: Detailed breakdown of retiree and survivor benefits
+- **Individual Results**: Detailed breakdown of retiree and survivor benefits for a fictional new hire
+- **System Results**: Aggregate calculations across all employees including:
+  - Total city contributions required
+  - Total employee contributions
-- **System Results**: Aggregate city contributions, percent of payroll, and funding verification
+  - Annual city payments as percent of payroll
+  - Funding verification (total available vs. total needed at retirement)
+  - Surplus/deficit calculations
 - **Buying Power Adjustments**: All costs adjusted to today's buying power
 - **COLA Information**: Expected COLA increases displayed